itu-itis22-yilmaz20/lab04_820220714/README.md

 # lab04_820220714
-This is my githun repository for BLG101E course.
+This is my github repository for BLG101E course.
 I am learning how to create a repository.